S10143806H/rtd_debug/doc/en/source/ambd_arduino/examples/peripheral/GPIO - Use GPIO Interrupt To Control LED.rst

 ##########################################################################
-[RTL8722DM MINI] GPIO - Use GPIO Interrupt To Control LED
+GPIO - Use GPIO Interrupt To Control LED
 ##########################################################################

 .. role:: raw-html(raw)